Meet our guides: Emelie Hill Dittmer

 As a fifteen-year-old, she got a position as an intern on a local paper.
-The internship led to weekend work and eventually Emelie decided to go to journalism school, driven by her commitment to tell people’s stories.
+The internship led to weekend work and eventually, Emelie decided to go to journalism school, driven by her commitment to telling people’s stories.

 – But something about it felt very limiting.
 There was no time to really listen and no space in the newspaper for the kind of stories I wanted to write.
 It became more and more frustrating not being able to do the work I felt was so important, Emelie says.